SeanMcP/seanmcp.com/src/content/articles/timeboxing-types.md

 amount of time required for the "solution".
 I don't know if I can say exponentially, but that doesn't feel far off.

-The reality is that a simpler, less-precise type written quickly will probably get you 90+% of the benefits of the "perfect" type.
+The reality is that a basic type written quickly will probably get you 90+% of the benefits of the "perfect" type.
 Chris continues:

 > A simpler type might be a little less precise, might catch a couple fewer
 > errors, might make the system mildly less robust at runtime, might make it